West Somers Methodist Episcopal Church and Cemetery: 1910–present: Preservation and restoration

 By 1953, however, the property had become neglected and fallen into serious disrepair.
 Some of the local families got together and restored it, raising money through a Grange fair.
 They were able to repaint the interior and exterior and replace the roof.
 In the process of the latter work they removed the chimney completely; a pile of bricks was found in the nearby woods during a later renovation.
 A neighboring couple cleaned up the landscaping and gravestones.
 Six years after this restoration, Thomas Miller's granddaughter Ruth was married to Ernest Pinckney, another descendant of an old West Somers family, in the church.
 It was the last ceremony held in the building; the last burial in the graveyard took place in 1977.

 Local interest in the church did not wane.
-The following year an architect appraised the building and found its older elements had seriously deteriorated.
+The Town of Somers acquired the building and surrounding cemetery in the 1970's.
 A local Eagle Scout did an inventory of the graves and markers for his project.
 The Somers Historical Society replaced the roof again; another Eagle Scout redid the interior walls as his project.
 These efforts culminated in 1984 with research into the church's history and ownership.
 As a result, the United Methodist Church formally transferred the church to the town two years later; its remaining records and some of its other artifacts were removed to the custody of the historical society, which has had responsibility for the site ever since.